-RELEASE OF TRANSCRIPTS WITH OUTSTANDING FINANCIAL OBLIGATION TO THE INSTITUTION.
+RELEASE OF TRANSCRIPTS WITH OUTSTANDING FINANCIAL OBLIGATION TO THE INSTITUTION

 Effective January 1, 2020 in accordance with California State Law, NewSchool will no longer hold official or unofficial transcripts for students that owe an outstanding balance or have outstanding library fees owed to the institution.
-However, the final grades for the last guarter attended will be changed to UP for Unpaid when a balance is owed to the institution on the official transcripts.
-Grades of UP will count as neither attempted nor earned credits and will not be calculated in the student's GPA.
+However, the institution will withhold issuance of a diploma after graduation until all outstanding balances are satisfied.